 support as she becomes a member of a healing community of women.
 A Women’s Way is licensed as a Co-Occurring Rule 245G (formerly Rule 31) facility by the Minnesota Department of Human Services.

 Where is A Woman’s Way located?

 A Woman’s Way is located in a suburban residential neighborhood in the Twin Cities.
-The eight-bed facility is located in a private residence, adjacent to a picturesque park, a lake and numerous walking paths.
+The sixteen-bed facility is located in a private residence, adjacent to a picturesque park, a lake and numerous walking paths.
 It is a place where women can begin to heal physically and emotionally from substance use disorders.
 Our program offers a safe, structured and supportive environment; developed and staffed by women, for women.